 One of the recommendations put forth by the EDPB is that data importers (residing in a non-EU country) must not be in possession of the cryptographic keys.
-This is to further limit the possibility of third-parties access to data if non-compliant data transfer to third countries occurs without consent.

 As part of the supplementary measures implemented as a response to the EDPB's recommendations of Organizational Measures, a Risk assessment is further conducted in relation to sub-processors and their compliance.
 This has always been a part of AskCody's information security policy but is extended to also cover sub-processers compliance with ISO 27001 and 27018.